Genetic Health Service NZ - Northern Hub

 |Mon – Fri||8:00 AM – 4:30 PM|

-You will be referred to our service by your general practitioner (GP), specialist or midwife.
-Please note that we have strict criteria regarding referrals from GPs and community providers, and referrals with incorrect or missing information will be sent back to the referrer for further follow up or may cause delays in waiting times for patient.
+Please note that we have strict criteria regarding referrals from GPs and community providers, and referrals with incorrect or missing information will be sent back to the referrer for further follow up or may cause delays in waiting times for the patient.

 Patients are referred to the Genetics Clinics if: